Grab our 10 Tips for Free Self Care! Enter your email here:

 (4) Baby Names that Honor Heritage

 One important thing to consider as you name your baby is your own cultural heritage.
-Many people enjoy giving their children names that mean something.
+Many people enjoy giving their children names that reflect cultural heritage.

 If your great-grandparents came over from Ireland and you grew up on stories of their perseverance and grit, then giving your child an Irish name is a great way to honor them.
 We’re seeing a boom in baby boys named Liam, partially for that reason.